Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 <!-- Internal Ref note: Consider changing this to update in the Bicep template instead of running by CLI.
 -->

 1. Execute the following CLI command to enable oidc-issuer and to enable workload identity on your AKS cluster.
+This operation will take several minutes.
 ```bash
 az aks update --resource-group $RG_NAME --name $CLUSTER_NAME --enable-oidc-issuer --enable-workload-identity
 ```
 2. Set the ODIC Issuer URL to a variable for usage later.
 ```bash
 export AKS_OIDC_ISSUER="$(az aks show -n $CLUSTER_NAME -g $RG_NAME --query "oidcIssuerProfile.issuerUrl" -otsv)"
 echo $AKS_OIDC_ISSUER
 ```
 3. Verify that you now see a mutating webhook pod on your cluster:
 ```bash
 az aks get-credentials --resource-group $RG_NAME  --name $CLUSTER_NAME --admin